HAL Prachand: Overview

-The LCH had inherited many of its technical features from one of HAL's earlier Dhruv.
-Shared elements between the two helicopters include the power-plant used, both being powered by a pair of co-developed HAL/Turbomeca Shakti-1H1 derived from Safran Ardiden turboshaft engines, albeit fitted with infrared suppressors.
-The features that are unique to the rotorcraft includes its narrow fuselage, a crashworthy tricycle landing gear arrangement, crashworthy self-sealing fuel tanks, armour protection, and a low visibility profile; these design elements have been attributed as having resulted in a relatively lethal, agile and survivable rotorcraft.
-Atypically for a combat helicopter, it shall also be capable of high-altitude warfare (HAW), possessing an in-service operational ceiling of 6000–6500 m.

 In September 2024, HAL assigned TimeTooth Technologies, based in Bengaluru, for indigenisation of Rotor Damp System to be used on HAL Prachand and ALH Dhruv.
 The project involves development and qualification of the system for the next two years followed by its production and supply would be for a period of 5 years and beyond.
 The majority of the project will be funded by the private company itself.
 The production order value is expected to exceed $5 million within the 5-year period.